mapbox/mapbox-plugins-ios/Contributing.md

 # Contributing

 We welcome contributions to Mapbox Maps Plugins for iOS.
-In order to add a plugin, please open an issue.
-This allows us to discuss the proposal and also ensure that there isn't already work being done on that feature.
+In order to add a plugin, please open an issue outlining the plugin.
+This allow contributors to discuss the proposal and also ensure that there isn't already work being done on that feature.

 If you are interested in reporting a bug, please open an issue that includes steps to reproduce the issue.
 Suggestions for how to improve existing plugins are also welcome.